This is a best prospect industry sector for this country. Includes a market overview and trade data

 Transmission & Distribution

-The national transmission infrastructure is struggling to keep pace with the rapid capacity growth, which presents a risk of bottlenecks to growth.
-This is mainly because of the surge in renewables, which typically takes a much shorter time to build as compared to a transmission line.
-The National Load Dispatch Center has been lowering output from hydropower plants to prioritize solar integration and prevent a grid overload.
-EVN has been constructing and upgrading 21 transmission lines since the 2019 to ensure smooth integration of more renewable sources.
+The national transmission infrastructure is struggling to keep pace with rapid capacity growth, which presents a risk of bottlenecks to growth.
+This is mainly because of a surge in renewables that occurred while a solar feed-in-tariff was in place, with projects typically taking a much shorter time to build as compared to a transmission line.
+The National Load Dispatch Center (NLDC) has been lowering output from hydropower plants to prioritize solar integration and prevent grid overload.

-Under the draft PDP8, the MOIT estimates the need for USD 32.9 billion to develop its power grids between 2021-2030.
+Under PDP8, the MOIT estimates the need for USD 14.9 billion to develop its power grids between 2021-2030.
 The plan proposes to continue the expansion of a 500kV transmission system to transmit power from power source centers in the central and southern regions to larger load centers in Ho Chi Minh City and the Red River Delta.
-The ministry is also trialing the application of smart grids and 4.0 technology into the transmission network.
+MOIT is trialing the application of smart grids and 4.0 technology into the transmission network.
+The Government of Vietnam now encourages privatization of the transmission and substations through the issuance of the amended Public and Private Partnership (PPP) Law.
+The PPP Law for the Transmission & Distribution sector will encourage more growth and opportunities for investors along with the government’s commitment to develop and improve grid infrastructure, to support continued power expansion across the country and integrate variable capacity renewables.
+Specific implementing decrees and regulations remain unclear.

 With major investments, Vietnam is expected to have an increased demand for control and protection equipment and devices such as power transformers, circuit breakers, disconnect switches, capacitors, calculated software, and telecommunication and information technology equipment.